melteng/jekyll-now/_posts/2018-3-16-work-plan-vr-reentry.md

 There might be an opportunity with virtual reality (VR) technologies to offer inmates controlled, immersive, and game-like exposure to simulated reentry scenarios, prior to their actual release from prison.
 In a VR set up, sensory information is delivered through a head-mounted display that is able to track natural head movements, creating a convincing immersive experience.

+1. Carson, E.A.
+(2015).
+Prisoners in 2014.
+Washington, D.C.: Bureau of Justice Statistics.
+2. Pew Center on the States, State of Recidivism: The Revolving Door of America's Prisons (Washington, DC: The Pew Charitable Trusts, April 2011).
+3. Durose, M. R., Alexia D. C., & Howard N. S. (2014).
+Recidivism of Prisoners Released in 30 States in 2005: Patterns from 2005 to 2010.
+Washington, D.C.: Bureau of Justice Statistics.

 ### 2. Goals and Objectives
 #### 2.1 what you hope to achieve
 For my thesis, I am exploring how a co-designed VR experience might help alleviate anxiety for formerly incarcerated women reentering the community.
 This directed study proposal aims to complement this co-design process by examining within the larger US prison system, with an emphasis on the unique experiences and challenges of women and female-identified people.
 Concurrently I will be exploring VR as an artistic and storytelling medium, with an (initial) emphasis on mixing it with traditional documentary mediums like audio, photos, and video footage.